It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 And you are not saved if you have added to the work of Christ on the Cross, thinking something you do contributes to going to heaven, wrongly thinking you can save yourself!

-If you could save yourself, then why did the Christ come and sacrifice Himself?
+If you could save yourself, then why did the Christ come down from Heaven and sacrifice Himself for our sins?

-In other words, you have not accepted His free gift of eternal life if you have tried to pay for it yourself!
+In other words, you have NOT received His gift of eternal life if you have tried to earn it yourself!

-If that’s you, then please surrender and repent towards God, right now!
-(Simply cry out to Him for His great mercy, as in Luke 18)
+If that describes you, then please surrender and repent towards God, right now!
+(Simply cry out to Him for His great mercy and forgiveness, as in Luke 18)

 John 14:6 Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.

-Hopefully we can now see how evil and foolish it is in God’s eyes for us to trust in ourselves for salvation!
+Hopefully we can now see how evil and foolish it is to trust in ourselves for salvation!

-Otherwise, we are believing in “another Jesus”, ala 2Co 11:4, and not the Jesus of the Bible.
+Otherwise, we are again believing in “another Jesus”, ala 2Co 11:4.

-The Corinthians had trouble believing in the resurrection of Jesus Christ from the dead, but this is a vital part of the Good News.
+The Corinthians had trouble believing that Jesus Christ rose from the dead, but this is a vital part of the Good News of Salvation!

-Paul mentions that if Christ has not been raised from the dead, then our preaching and our faith are in vain!
-1Cor 15:14
+The apostle Paul mentions that if Christ has not been raised from the dead, then our preaching and our faith are in vain! (what good is it?!!)

-And if Christ has not been raised from the dead, then we are all still dead in our sins!
-1Cor 15:17
+And if Christ has NOT been raised from the dead, then we are all still DEAD in our sins!

 1 Cor 15:12-20 NIV